Assignment 3: String Formatting

 Core functionality

 In this section of the writeup, we review the module specifications.
 We recommend you skim this section to get an overview but don't get mired in the minutiae just yet.
-Before writing any code, read the section Strategies for success for a road map and advice on how to proceed.
+Before writing any code, read the section Road map for success for a road map and advice on how to proceed.
 When ready to implement a particular function, come back to this section to review the nitty-gritty details.

 Strings module